-A. Plot bankfull cross sectional area, width, mean depth, and discharge versus drainage area using a log-log scale.
-Refer to Figures 1-4 above as examples.
+A. Plot bankfull cross-sectional area, width, mean depth, and discharge versus drainage area using a log-log scale.
+Refer to Figure 9 and Appendix L for examples.

 B. Apply a power function regression equation to each data set and show the equation and coefficient of determination on the graph.